Mohammed-islam0907/learning-devops/AWS/README.md

 - Don't need to worry about infastructure - just worry about your code
 - Doen't mean there are no servers

+**Serverless in AWS**

+- AWS Lamda
+- DynamoDB
+- AWS Cognito
+- API Gateway -
+- Amazon S3
+- SNS & SQS
+- Fargate
+- and more

+## AWS Lambda

+**EC2 vs Lambda**

+- Lambda lets you focus on the code, without worrying about the infastucture or scaling, unlike EC2, where you pay for the time the instance is running